simonmika/egmontmika.com/content/about.md

     weight: 50
 ---
 I am Egmont Mika, a teacher and a mentor, passionate about God and people.
-Residence: Uppsala, Sweden / Family: Wife Åsa, five children, six grandchildren / Profession: Teacher of Art and German Language / Discipleship: Follower of Jesus, mentor, bible teacher, housechurch leader.
+Residence: Uppsala, Sweden / Family: Wife Åsa, five children, six grandchildren / Profession: Teacher of Art and German Language / Discipleship: Follower of Jesus, mentor, bible teacher, house church leader.

 ### The Mission
 This blog is based on Jesus’ commission, Go out and make disciples of all nations.